eriktedhamre/skepu/Questions_for_August.md

 Vips
 Just looks like a bash script to me unsure how to parallelize.
 Also has a 70 Page manual, I have not read.

+Something I would appreciate is a dedicated documentation.
+This is probably obvious but just putting it out there.

+You have to specify the SkePU data structures in their shortened form when using them as parameters for user functions.